 The LANCERS were scheduled for a final deployment in the EA-6B Prowler in January of 2014, but were instead rescheduled to start their transition to the EA-18G Growler earlier than anticipated.
 After training in their new jet with VAQ-129, the VAQ Fleet Replacement Squadron (FRS), the LANCERS were deemed Safe for flight on 23 April 2015.
 From there, they honed their new knowledge and skills in the “Grizzly” through fighter training detachments in Key West, FL and were the SEAD (Suppression of Enemy Air Defenses) lead at Operation RED FLAG 15-06 in Nellis AFB.

-In 2017, the LANCERS began their first combat deployment in the EA-18G Growler in support of Operation Inherent Resolve, flying from both the 6th and 5th Fleet area of operations.
-They are currently commanded by CDR Thomas “Chronic” Clarity, with CDR Thomas “Lurch” Lovett serving as Executive Officer.
+In 2017, the LANCERS undertook their first combat deployment in the EA-18G Growler in support of Operation Inherent Resolve, flying from both the 6th and 5th Fleet area of operations.
+During the seven-month deployment, VAQ-131 contributed to CVW-8’s 1,924 combat missions over Iraq and Syria.